GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 This API must not be anonymously accessed but SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) concerned with authentication and authorization.

-Gluu Server CE allows you to protect your endpoints with [UMA](#scim-protected-by-UMA) (a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749)).
+Gluu Server CE allows you to protect your endpoints with [UMA](#scim-protected-by-uma) (a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749)).
 This is a safe and standardized approach for controling access to web resources.
 For SCIM protection, we **strongly recommend** its usage.

 Alternatively, for testing purposes you can temporarily enable the test mode.
-In this "mode" some complexity is taken out of the way so it serves as a quick and easy way to start interacting with your service and learning about SCIM.
+In this "mode" some complexity is taken out of the way so it serves as a quick and easy way to start interacting with your service as well as learning about SCIM.

 ### Protection using UMA